chabazite/Tourism_recommendations/README.md

  1. Go back to the source of the information and uncover issues with unclear features to improve the data gathered and future model.
  2. Dive deeper into feature selection.
- 3. Try different models for classification (KNeighbor, RandomForest, etc.)
+ 3. Try different models for classification (KNeighbor, RandomForest, etc.).
- 4. Train with more hyperparameters
+ 4. Train with more hyperparameters .
- 5. Use Deep Learning models if warranted by budget and improvement
+ 5. Use Deep Learning models if warranted by budget and improvement.
- 6. Create API for easier access and interpretability of model
+ 6. Create API for easier access and interpretability of model.

 </details>